geoserver/geoserver-history/doc/en/user/source/geowebcache/seeding.rst

 Seeding options
 ---------------

 The :ref:`gwc_demo` contains a link next to each layer entitled **Seed this layer**.
 This link will trigger authentication with the GeoServer configuration.
 Use the same username and password that you would use to log in to the :ref:`web_admin`.
-(See :ref:`web_admin_config_intro` for more information.)
+(See :ref:`webadmin_basics` for more information.)
 After a successful login, a new page shows up with seeding options.

 .. warning:: Add screenshot for seeding options page